The Association for Research in Personality

 Clinical and Administrative Aspects of the DSM5 personality disorders.

-May 6, 2012 1 to 4 pm in the Pennsylvania Convention Center
+May 6, 2012 1 to 4 pm in the Pennsylvania Convention Cneter

-Details of our May 15, 2011 education program chaired by James Reich are available below by clicking APAP sy (below)
+Details of our May 15, 2011 education program chaired by James Reich are available below by clicking APA see (below)

 New Orleans 2010